 - An administrator is purchasing computer software for the College.
 The software company sends the administrator a contract to sign.
 The administrator does not understand everything in the contract, but signs it anyway because he needs the software immediately.
 This violates the policy.
-The administrator is responsible for understanding the requirements of the contracts he signs on behalf of the College, and for consulting legal counsel when he does not understand the contract.
+The administrator is responsible for understanding the requirements of the contracts he signs on behalf of the College, and for consulting Procurement when he does not understand the contract.

 - A donor makes a significant gift to the College on January 1.
 The College gift officer agrees to date the gift receipt December 31, so that the donor can get the tax deduction in the previous year.
 This violates the policy.
 The gift officer must create accurate records on behalf of the College.